-I have received and read a copy of the Never Grow Up, Inc. Parent Handbook.
+I have received and read a copy of The Academy Parent Handbook.
 I understand that the policies and procedures described in it are subject to change at the sole discretion of the Company at any time.

-I understand that my signature below indicates that I have read and understand the above statements and that I have received a copy of the Company's Parent Handbook.
+I understand that my signature below indicates that I have read and understand the above statements and that I have received a copy of The Academy's Parent Handbook.